genevaers/Community/tsc/meetings/2023/@Next_GenevaERS-TSC_MeetingMinutes.md

     - Performance-Engine-R-and-D
     - DevOps (PE build process)
   - Anything else?
+## Infrastructure
+- Should we allow squash merging on our commits to GitHub?
+  - When merging pull requests, you can allow any combination of merge commits, squashing, or rebasing.
+At least one option must be enabled.
+If you have linear history requirement enabled on any protected branch, you must enable squashing or rebasing.
+  - Allow merge commits
+    - Add all commits from the head branch to the base branch with a merge commit.
+  - Allow squash merging
+    - Combine all commits from the head branch into a single commit in the base branch.
 ## Workbench
 ## Performance Engine
 ## Potential users (who may want support)